1LV1/1LV1.github.io/_pages/personal-statement.md

 To comprehensively enhance my experimental proficiency, I actively engaged in learning and successfully completed application tests involving various micro and nano machining equipment, such as the step profiler, lithography machine, laser direct writing system, and SEM.
 <br><br>
-Additionally, alongside my experimental research, I devoted considerable effort to acquiring and honing my skills in Python programming, enabling calculations for simple quantum mechanics problems.
-For instance, I successfully calculated the energy spectrum of the static SSH model, a significant model for topological insulators, and further elucidated the quasi-energy spectrum and transport properties of the dynamic AC-driven SSH model.
-Besides, recent works include completing a chapter on the simulation of one-dimensional spin chains using STM technology in the atomic manufacturing textbook edited by Prof. SONG Fengqi of Nanjing University.
+Additionally, alongside my experimental research, I devoted effort to acquiring and honing my skills in Python programming for solving simple quantum mechanics problems.
+For instance, I calculated the energy spectrum of the static SSH model, a significant model for topological insulators, and further derived the quasi-energy spectrum and transport properties of the dynamic AC-driven SSH model.
+Besides, I compiled a chapter on the simulation of one-dimensional spin chains using STM technology for the atomic manufacturing textbook, edited by Prof. SONG Fengqi of Nanjing University, in 2023.
 <br><br>
 Finally, I was honored as an outstanding graduate student and an outstanding graduating student by SUStech, and I obtained my master's degree in June this year.
 </p>